 The default interface in the lab is Gnome, but KDE is also an option if you prefer.

-NOTE: you have a 200 megabyte disk quota for you home directory.
+NOTE: you have a 4GB disk quota for you home directory.
 This is generally plenty for homework.
 To check your usage, type "du -s ~" at a shell prompt.

 NOTE: Please do not turnoff or unplug the machines either from power or the network.
 They are multiple use and your fellow students will often be working remotely.
 Also, they are in a multi-node configuration and may be in use as a cluster of processors.